vbrusse/doca-comch/README.md

   * The compiler can auto-vectorize loops in addition to your NEON intrinsics

 Practical approach
-* Compile LDPC function with -O2 first as a baseline
+* Compile LDPC function with '-O2' first as a baseline
 * Benchmark throughput (bits/sec or code blocks/sec)
-* Recompile with -O3, benchmark again
+* Recompile with '-O3', benchmark again
-* If safe, try -Ofast and compare
+* If safe, try '-Ofast' and compare
-Often, -O3 gives 20–50% speedup over -O2 for compute-heavy loops. -Ofast may give a few more percent, but can risk subtle differences.
+Often, '-O3' gives 20–50% speedup over '-O2' for compute-heavy loops. '-Ofast' may give a few more percent, but can risk subtle differences.

 Notes
 * Always enable NEON explicitly (+simd) to ensure intrinsics like vmull_p64 work correctly.